BYU-CS235-F18/Lab3-Maps/README.md

 > did, had, did, took, had, went, having, did, did, beheld, did, who, had, did, did, was, spake,
 > said, said, did, did, began, began, did, received, did, have, did, had, said, declare, say, make

-You can check to see whether you get the same list (to do that, you'll need to iterate over the keys in your map until you find "Nephi", and then you can print out all the words in the vector (Value) associated with the Key "Nephi."
+You can check to see whether you get the same list for the key "Nephi".
+To access the vector for the key "Nephi", use wordmap["Nephi"] or wordmap.at("Nephi").
+Then iterate over that vector and print all the words out to check that it matches the words shown here.

 #### Output:
 To verify that you have created this correctly, print out the vector of words that